Growth of bilinear maps III: Decidability: Applications of the formula

 In total, we have the limit

 \end{proof}

-Assume Conjecture \ref{con:rho>=1} holds, that is checking $\rho\ge 1$ and checking $\lambda\ge 1$ are undecidable, we give another approach to the undecidability of the problem of checking if the limit $\lambda$ holds, as an application of Proposition \ref{prop:keep-rate-limit-ensured}.
+\paragraph{Another (but only conditional) approach to proving the undecidability of limit checking.} Assuming Conjecture~\ref{con:rho>=1} holds, that is checking $\rho\ge 1$ and checking $\lambda\ge 1$ are undecidable, we give another approach to the undecidability of the problem of checking if the limit of $\sqrt[n]{g(n)}$ exists, as an application of Proposition~\ref{prop:keep-rate-limit-ensured}.